top of page

 ground return path

-The most obvious example of this is in a vehicle.
-The vehicle chassis is the common return path for all return current to the battery
+In a vehicle, the metal chassis is the common return path for all return current to the battery:

 chassis ground